Ian-Stewart/gba-fractals/README.md

   - Line 19 the location that *miDebuggerPath* points to will need to change to reflect your devkitPro installation folder path.

 **tasks.json** - line 29 will need to change to reflect where you have installed mGBA.
 Only the first part of this line needs to change up to the call to the exe.
 The latter half of the line need not change.
 Line 35 may need to change, or you can remove the whole **run** label if you choose to.
-I sometimes use No$GBA as the source debugger is pretty great.

 ## Debugging the Game
 IDK man once I installed mGBA and opened the project in VSCode the run and debug stuff just worked.
 Breakpoints and whatnot work, though if you set it to evaluate an expression on a breakpoint it definitely slows things down.
 If the debugger fails for whatever reason, make sure your paths are correct in the json files.
 If that fails, there's a lot more detail in the original repository I cloned this from.